 Not everything is more expensive every year.

-As you begin using budgets, you will be able to identify the areas that are costing you more every year and the areas where you could cut expenses and begin to save.
+As you begin using budgets, you will be able to identify the areas that are costing you more every year and the areas where you could cut expenses and begin to save money.

 Spending more, just because you got a raise is called lifestyle inflation.
 It’s a horrible cycle that no one can out earn.
 Just as you cannot outearn bad financial habits.